MadDeCoDeR/BFG-Resource-File-Manager/README.md

 It allows you to see, extract, delete, preview and edit the files inside .resources files.
 Also it allows you to create and edit .resource files.

+THE PROJECT HAS PRE_BUILD BINARIES (.EXE FILES) HERE: https://github.com/MadDeCoDeR/BFG-Resource-File-Manager/releases YOU DONT HAVE TO FOLLOW THE INSTRUCTIONS BELOW.
+THOSE INSTRUCTIONS ARE FOR DEVELOPERS WHO WANT TO TEST OR CONTRIBUTE TO THE PROJECT.
+IF YOU ARE A LINUX USER MAKE SURE TO DOWNLOAD AND INSTALL THE MONO PROJECT: https://www.mono-project.com/download/stable/#download-lin

 Build it yourself (BIY)
 =======================